Tiburon Explorer

 PAYMENT ON BOARD

-- Nitrox
+• Nitrox

-You can view the detailed routings, dates and availability directly below and send us your inquiry for your next diving vacation at any time:
+You can check out the detailed itineraries, dates, and availability right below, and feel free to send us your inquiry for your next diving vacation anytime:

-Routing and availability
+Routes and availability

-Enclosed you will find the routing description for a classic tour:
+Below, you'll find the routing description for a classic tour:

 Day 1: Baltra

-Safety briefing & preparation of equipment
+Safety briefing & equipment preparation

 Dinner